fforrester/XDATCAR_extractor/README.md

 Variability in the number of runs per temperature is permitted, i.e. where i ≠ j.
 It should also be noted where i or j = 0 the directory will be ignored.

-However, currently all runs must have the following form run_{i} --> This will likely be changed when I get chance.
+Currently all runs must have the following form run_{i} --> This will likely be changed when I get chance.

 ## Installation